elementor/hello-theme/README.md

 ## Changelog ##

+### 2.6.0 - 2022-07-XX ###
+* Tweak: Changed the containers to `max-width: 1140px` instead of `960px` to align with the header-footer width
+  Tweak: Centering the page title for better consistency in some cases
+* Tweak: Added link between the customizer to Elementor global settings
+* Fix: Post Password Form Submit button alignment (Props [@romanbondar](https://github.com/romanbondar))

 ### 2.5.0 - 2022-01-26 ###
 * Tweak: Added keyboard navigation to Hello theme menus
 * Tweak: Added Skip Links and `#content` for the main wrapper for better accessibility ([#133](https://github.com/elementor/hello-theme/issues/133))